 Rectal: Acetaminophen is available as a rectal suppository for both adult and pediatric patient populations.

-Intravenous: Acetaminophen can be administered as an IV infusion over a 15-minute period.
+Intravenous: Acetaminophen also comes as an IV infusion for administration.

-Adverse effects of acetaminophen administered orally or rectally include the following
+Adverse effects of acetaminophen administered orally or rectally may include the following:

 Additional adverse effects of acetaminophen administered intravenously include nausea, vomiting, constipation, pruritus, and abdominal pain.